ceejbot/no-more-unicorns/slides.md

 # [fit] How can I tell?

 ^ If you are a hiring manager, put your hand up.
 I'm talking to you now.
+Why am I a unicorn?

 ---